salmanvss/Scripts/README.md

 This script extracts a hidden binary payload that is embedded inside a seemingly normal JPG image using a simple steganographic trick: it hides a valid BMP file starting somewhere inside the JPG’s raw bytes.

 ⚙️ Step 1 — Scan for the BMP header
+a.
 A standard BMP file starts with a specific byte signature:
 42 4D 32 55 36 00 00 00 00 00 36 00 00 00 28 00
 : 42 4D is 'BM' in ASCII — the standard BMP magic number.
+b.
 The script reads the entire JPG file byte by byte and searches for this exact BMP header pattern.

 ⚙️ Step 2 — Extract the BMP data
+a.
 Once it finds the header, it assumes everything from that offset onward is a valid BMP file.
+b.
 It slices the JPG’s raw bytes from the found header offset to the end.
+c.
 This gives the hidden BMP image, which can be processed like a normal BMP.

 ⚙️ Step 3 — Decode the hidden payload
+a.
 The extracted BMP is opened using an image library.
+b.
 It loops through every pixel’s RGB values and collects them in order.
+c.
 The first 4 RGB bytes give the length of the hidden payload.
+d.
 The next bytes are the actual binary data — usually a compiled .NET DLL.